Contrary to what most people believe, user onboarding is not about:

 Another onboarding killer is apps asking for your card details.
 Yes, they might not be charging you initially, but even in a free trial version, asking for card details might not be the smart thing to do.
 Users don’t want to commit to the app at such an early stage when they’re still evaluating the app’s value.

-So, give your users a chance to experience the product before asking too much, and make the onboarding journey friction-free.
+So, give your users a chance to experience the product before asking too much.
+Make the onboarding experience friction-free.

 Best practices for user onboarding process